 The first step is to find your triggers and understand why you’re prone to overthinking.
 There are several reasons why we tend to overthink.

-Whatever the reason, understanding why you tend to over-analyzing everything will help you break the habit.
-Make some time for self-reflection and write down what triggered you to overthink.
-You might notice a certain pattern emerging that can give you some clarity.
+Make some time for self-reflection and try journaling to dissect your thoughts, considering what may have triggered you to overthink.
+Taking this time to reflect on your own thoughts, you might notice a certain pattern emerging that can give you some clarity.

-The following key thing is communication.
-If you’re not talking to your partner, then you’ll never know what they’re thinking.
 Overthinking can often make you find problems where there aren’t any, and ruminating over hypothetical scenarios or making assumptions about what your partner is thinking is all but helpful.

 Lastly, it’s important to cultivate your passions and relationships outside of your life with your partner.
 Staying independent, having your own friends, and keeping up with your own hobbies will give you both space to be your own person, and also help you appreciate each other more.